White Bean Soup

 1. Heat the oil in a large pan and add the diced onion, carrot, and celery.
 Saute for 7 - 9 minutes, stirring often, until the vegetables have begun to soften.
 If they begin to stick to the bottom of your pan, add a splash of water.

-2. Tip in the garlic, tomato paste, and seasonings, and cook for another 1-2 minutes.
+2. Tip in the garlic, tomato paste, Italian seasoning, diced rosemary, and oregao, and cook for another 1-2 minutes.

-3. Pour in your white wine to deglaze the pan and let the wine cook down for a few minutes before adding the vegetable stock and white beans.
+3. Pour in your white wine to deglaze the pan and let the wine cook down for a few minutes.
+Use your spoon to gently scrape up any bits stuck to the bottom of the pan.

-5. Stir in your kale, season to taste, and then remove the pan from the heat.
+6. Stir in your kale and let it wilt down for a minute or two.
+Season your soup with salt and pepper to taste, and then remove the pan from the heat.

-6. Serve with the cheese grated on top, the lemon cheese, some red pepper flakes, and a drizzle of extra virgin olive oil.
+7. Serve with the Pecorino cheese grated on top, the lemon juice, red pepper flakes, and a drizzle of extra virgin olive oil.

 Notes